HunterLarco/rules_graphql/README.md

 # Bazel rules for GraphQL

-This ruleset is a Bazel integration for GraphQL, based on the excellent tools provided by [The Guild]
+This ruleset is a Bazel integration for GraphQL, based on the excellent tools provided by [The Guild].

 [The Guild]: http://the-guild.dev/

-rules_graphql is just one part of the wider bazel ecosystem.
+`rules_graphql` is just one part of the wider bazel ecosystem.
 For additional build rules we suggest visiting with [Bazel Central Registry] or consider [Aspect]'s robust monorepo developer platform: